 5. Don’t recreate a traditional classroom at home

 A traditional classroom does not need to be recreated for your child to have homeschooling success.
 Even more, many preschoolers do not do well in an environment where they have to sit still in a designated area.
 So, create a space that works best for your child with plenty of space to move around while learning new things!

 Learning is more fun if you include a curriculum geared toward your child’s interests.
 If your child loves dogs, include books about dogs.
 The more schoolwork you have about your child’s interests, the more he or she will love to learn.

 7. Don’t be afraid to ask for help

 Homeschooling is challenging but worth it!
-Don’t be afraid to reach out to friends and family to help with curriculum and homeschooling your child.
-Better yet, find another home school mom to share tips, tricks, and curriculum ideas.
+Don’t be afraid to reach out to friends and family to help with the curriculum and homeschooling your child.
+Also, find another home school mom to share tips, tricks, and curriculum ideas.

 8. Give yourself grace and build a community